 A nice feature of ICHRA is that if an ICHRA is deemed unaffordable, employees have the option to participate in ICHRA or opt-out annually.
 This is different than the QSEHRA, which does not allow employees to opt-out.

 Let's play out a real life example.
 Say you're using an ICHRA to reimburse your nanny for health insurance.
 If your nanny accepts the ICHRA they cannot claim any premium tax credits for the year for either themselves or any family members.

 If the employee opts-out of the ICHRA for the year they may be able to claim premium tax credits, if they are eligible in the first place.

 The next step is to determine whether the ICHRA offered is deemed affordable or unaffordable for the employee.
 In cases where the employee has opted out of ICHRA and the HRA is considered unaffordable the employee is allowed to claim premium tax credits for themselves and dependents.

 In cases where the employee has opted out of ICHRA and the coverage is deemed affordable the employee may not claim any premium tax credits for themselves or dependents.

-Let’s take a closer look at ICHRA affordability.
+Let’s take a closer look at ICHRA affordability, shall we?